tbroyer/blog.ltgt.net/_posts/2013-04-18-ninja-jaxrs-and-servlets.md

-I've always tried to favor _standard APIs_ anyway, by principle and to avoid lock-in, so I'd rather stick to JAX-RS and Servlets (and JAX-RS can be implemented on top of Servlets to be deployed everywhere servlets can, including e.g. Google AppEngine), but those other frameworks bring interesting things. ~~I'll have to learn Play! (v2) at work anyway, let's see how it goes…~~
+I've always tried to favor _standard APIs_ anyway, by principle and to avoid lock-in, so I'd rather stick to JAX-RS and Servlets (and JAX-RS can be implemented on top of Servlets to be deployed everywhere servlets can, including e.g. Google AppEngine), but those other frameworks bring interesting things.
+<del datetime="2013-10-21">I'll have to learn Play! (v2) at work anyway, let's see how it goes…</del>